nm2107/mixxx-midi-mappings/src/single-deck/Denon-SC3900/README.md

 least not that I know).

 The platter is either rotating at the normal speed, or stopped.
-Unfortunately the SC3900 doesn't have a MIDI adderss to set the platter speed precisely (i.e. to reflect the pitch rate).
+Unfortunately the SC3900 doesn't have a MIDI address to set the platter speed precisely (i.e. to reflect the pitch rate).
 The only scale we can apply to the platter is 1% RPM changes (see [this pull request](https://github.com/nm2107/mixxx-midi-mappings/pull/1)) for more details.